Skip to main content

 Scope and Contents

-The collection consists of the papers of Noel Da Costa, a musical composer and college professor who taught at Rutgers University for over 30 years.
-It primarily consists of music manuscripts by Da Costa, audio recordings (by Da Costa, his students/contemporaries, and commercial recordings), and music manuscripts by others.
-The collection also contains concert programs, posters, correspondence, photographs, course materials, and other items.
+The papers of Noel Da Costa, a violinist, composer, and professor who taught music at Rutgers University for over 30 years.
+The collection primarily consists of music manuscripts by Da Costa, audio recordings (by Da Costa, his students/contemporaries, and commercial recordings), and music manuscripts by others.
+The collection also contains concert, recital, and event programs, posters, correspondence, photographs, course and research notes, articles and press clippings, and other items.

 Dates